VLOG (Video Blog)

 September 1, 2019.
 Come along for my afternoon walk (video is 30 min) in Central Maine, just across the highway from my base camp studio (apartment where I live and produce videos) on old land that has been inhabited by Mainers for hundreds of years (and native Americans before that).
 You'll visit a cattail pond; a cistern with an interesting history; an old abandoned root cellar; an old shed that was a home for wild turkeys; a church turned tavern and dance hall that collapsed last winter under the snow load; an old car lost in the woods; a beautiful swamp; pine groves; and my hammock camp to be.

-At the end, you'll find a link to the video just below on this page: my tent and tiny house project for Nova Scotia.
+At the end, you'll find a link to the video just below on this page: my tent and tiny house project.

 Beyond Politics & Economics:

 March, 2019.
 This 56 minute video is one of the most important I've ever produced in terms of explaining the relevance and importance of my Earth Studies Program.
 The thesis is represented in the title: political, economic and legal changes are necessary to effectively address climate change, but they are not sufficient.
 My thesis is that widespread knowledge of both complexity sciences and geophysiology are equally important, especially by those who are seeking political, economic and legal changes.